HimToo movement: #HimToo rally

 On November 17, 2018, a rally supporting the #HimToo movement hosted by Patriot Prayer member Haley Adams was held in downtown Portland, Oregon.
-According to Adams, she and about 40 others gathered to show support for men who were victims of false rape allegations, which they blamed the #MeToo movement for.
-The speakers shared stories of false rape accusations and spoke about other points regarding "men's rights".
+According to Adams, she and about 40 others gathered to show support for men who were victims of false rape allegations, which they blamed on the #MeToo movement.
+The speakers shared stories of false rape accusations and spoke about other points regarding men's rights.
 Joey Gibson, the leader of the Patriot Prayer movement, spoke at the #HimToo rally.
 Many of the rally's attendees and speakers were associated with Gibson and the Patriot Prayer group.

 A counter-protest attended by 350 people was held nearby to express their support for victims of sexual assault in light of the #MeToo movement under a banner saying "Survivors are Everywhere".
-Among the attendees were various different left wing groups including antifascists dressed in "black bloc" outfits, members of the Portland Democratic Socialists of America (DSA), and the group Popular Mobilizations which led a counter-protest rally called #SupportersAreEverywhere.
+Among the attendees were various different left wing groups including Antifa dressed in "black bloc" outfits, members of the Portland Democratic Socialists of America (DSA), and the group Popular Mobilizations which led a counter-protest rally called #SupportersAreEverywhere.

-After the rally held by the right-wing group, a larger number of anti-fascist protesters from the left-wing rally chased them.
-The protesters allegedly started using pepper spray and fireworks, as well as tossing bottles, flares, silly string, and smoke bombs.
-The police then placed a protective wall around the right wingers who were left.
+After the rally, a larger number of counter-protesters chased the protestors.
+The counter-protesters allegedly started using pepper spray and fireworks, as well as tossing bottles, flares, silly string, and smoke bombs.
+The police formed a protective wall around the protesters who were left.
 The opposing rallies ended in six arrests.

 Alternative views

-Although the Him Too movement remains largely associated with highlighting the false rape allegations that men have faced, some argue the movement has been used in other ways.
-During the rise of the Me Too movement, the Him Too movement began to take on a new meaning of supporting men who have been victims of sexual harassment and violence themselves.
+Although the #HimToo movement remains largely associated with highlighting the false rape allegations that men have faced, some argue the movement has been used in other ways.
+During the rise of the #MeToo movement, the #HimToo reclaimed a 2017 meaning of supporting men who have been victims of sexual harassment and violence themselves.